iammeliaskhan/personal-productivity-hub/README.md

 A monolithic productivity web application that brings together **tasks**, **notes**, **bookmarks**, and **calendar-style events** in a single place.
 It is designed as a clean, modular monolith that showcases solid CRUD patterns, REST-style API design, and basic authentication.

-This project is intentionally opinionated around how personal productivity data is modeled (priorities, statuses, and relationships between entities) and is a good reference for a first full-stack Node.js/TypeScript application.
+The current UI is themed as an ADHD-friendly daily operating system, with a strong focus on **guided daily planning**, **anchor tasks**, and **focus sessions**, while still being a good reference for a first full-stack Node.js/TypeScript application.

 ---